MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-local.md

 |  Bot or message extensions |   **Attach to Bot** |  pwa-node |
 | Azure Functions |   **Attach to Backend** |  pwa-node |

-The following table lists the debug configuration names and types for project with bot app and without tab app:
+The following table lists the debug configuration names and types for project with bot app, Azure Functions and without tab app:

 |  Component |  Debug configuration name  | Debug configuration type  |
 | --- | --- | --- |